 - Practice standing exercises: support their hindquarters with a rolled towel or your hands while they bear weight for 30â60 seconds

-- Continue crate rest between exercise sessions
+- Continue crate rest between exercise sessions â freedom is still earned in small increments

 - Knuckling happens when the nerve signals between the brain and paws aren’t fully reconnected yet